infiniteHQ/Cherry/README.md

 ## Getting started
 > [!WARNING]
-> The only dependance you need is the VulkanSDK installed & ready.
+> The only dependance you need to compile Cherry is the VulkanSDK installed & ready.
 Please refer to the https://www.lunarg.com/vulkan-sdk/ website to see how install Vulkan on your system (compatible on Linux & Windows).

 > 🪟 On **Microsoft Windows**